-After a cesarean delivery, nothing, including tampons and douches, should be put in the vagina for at least 2 weeks.
+After a vaginal or cesarean delivery, nothing, including tampons and douches, should be put in the vagina for at least 2 weeks.
 Strenuous activity and heavy lifting should be avoided for about 6 weeks.
-Intercourse should also be avoided for 6 weeks.
+Sexual activity should also be avoided for 6 weeks.
 The incision site should be cared for in the same way as other surgical incisions.
 Showering can typically be resumed 24 hours after surgery.
 Care should be taken not to scrub the incision site.
 Baths should be avoided until the wound is completely closed and any staples or sutures have been removed.
 The incision site should be kept clean and dry.
 Any evidence of increasing redness or drainage from the incision should be brought to the doctor’s attention.
 Pain around the incision site can last for a few months, and numbness can last even longer.

 The uterus, still enlarged, continues to contract for some time, becoming progressively smaller during the next 2 weeks.
 These contractions are irregular and often painful.
 Contractions are intensified by breastfeeding.
 Breastfeeding triggers the production of the hormone oxytocin.
 Oxytocin stimulates the flow of milk (called the let-down reflex) and uterine contractions.

 Normally, after 5 to 7 days, the uterus is firm and no longer tender but is still somewhat enlarged, extending to halfway between the pubic bone and the navel.
 By 2 weeks after delivery, the uterus returns to close to its normal size, and after 4 weeks, it usually returns to its normal size.
 However, the new mother’s abdomen does not become as flat as it was before the pregnancy for several months, even if she exercises.

 Stretch marks do not go away, but they may fade, but sometimes not for a year.